Nicky Lopez Player Props: Royals vs. Rangers

 Nicky Lopez At The Plate

-- Lopez is batting .188 with a double, a triple and three walks.
+- Lopez is batting .150 with a double, a triple and four walks.

-- Lopez has a base hit in three of eight games played this year (37.5%), but no multi-hit games.
+- Lopez has gotten a hit in three of 10 games this season, but he has no multi-hit games.

 - Lopez has driven in a run in two games this season, with multiple runs batted in once.